philterd/philter/docs/docs/redaction/important_to_know.md

 # Important to Know

 Redaction is a complex process with many variables.
-To ensure you get the best results from Philterd Data Services, keep the following considerations in mind.
+To ensure you get the best results from Philter, keep the following considerations in mind.

 ## Document Metadata is Not Redacted